Franculino/microBlooM/README.md

 # microBlooM

+**MicroBloomM**
-**MicroBloomM** is an open-source simulation framework that has been generated to improve our understanding of the flow characteristics in a microvasculature.
-The numerical simulations compute the blood flow in microvascular networks, considering the impact of red blood cells (Fåhraeus-Linquist effects) [1,2].
-The elasticity of the blood vessels has been included, allowing the simulation of passive vascular diameter adaptations with respect to pressure changes [3].
+is an open-source simulation framework to study flow characteristics in the microvasculature.
+The numerical model computes blood flow in microvascular networks for pure plasma flow or considering the impact of red blood cells (Fåhraeus-Linqvist effect) [5,6].
+Equations are derived based on Poiseuille’s law and the continuity equation.
+The microvascular network is represented by a 1D-graph.
+The elasticity of the blood vessels has been included, allowing the simulation of passive vascular diameter adaptations with respect to pressure changes [7].

-Furthermore, a novel _inverse model_ has been developed for microvascular blood flow that is capable of inferring vascular parameters such as vascular diameter and transmissibility based on prescribed flow characteristics.
-In addition, the inverse model has been extended to predict the network boundary conditions that are required to obtain the desired flow characteristics.
+Furthermore, different inverse models are available.
+One version can infer vascular parameters such as vascular diameter and transmissibility based on prescribed flow characteristics [3,4].
+Another version can be used to predict pressure boundary conditions required to obtain the prescribed flow characteristics.

 The simulations are associated with test cases that can be modified by the user (see [Usage](#usage)).
 The following list reports the designed test case: